 Let’s recap some of the key points we have covered in this explainer.

-- The fluid mosaic model describes how the plasma membrane consists of freely moving phospholipids with hydrophilic phosphate heads and hydrophobic fatty acid tails, interspersed with embedded proteins and cholesterol.
+- The fluid mosaic model describes how the cellular membrane consists of freely moving phospholipids with hydrophilic phosphate heads and hydrophobic fatty acid tails, interspersed with embedded proteins and cholesterol.

-- Temperature affects membrane permeability by increasing the fluidity of the phospholipids and denaturing embedded proteins.
+- High temperature affects membrane permeability by increasing the fluidity of the phospholipids and denaturing embedded proteins.

 - Organic solvents, such as alcohols, also affect membrane permeability by dissolving the phospholipids making the membrane more fluid and permeable.